Sarah Rees Jones

 Sarah Ruth Rees Jones FSA (born 1957) is a British historian.
-She is Professor of Medieval History and director of the Centre for Medieval Studies at the University of York.
+She is Professor Emeritus of Medieval History and a former director of the Centre for Medieval Studies at the University of York.

 Career

 Rees Jones received her PhD in 1987 from the University of York with a thesis titled 'Property, Tenure and Rents: Some Aspects of Topogaphy and Economy of Medieval York'.

 Rees Jones is a Trustee of the Historic Towns Trust.
 She was elected as a Fellow of the Society of Antiquaries of London on 5 February 2009.
 She is also a Fellow of the Royal Historical Society.

 She was the principal investigator on the team that discovered the story of Joan of Leeds; a 14th-century nun who faked her own death to leave St. Clement's Nunnery in York to live with a man in Beverley.

 Rees Jones appeared on an episode of Time Team in 2005.